How to Earn Free Gift Cards Online — 9 Honest Ways

 - Answer paid surveys in spare time.
 Five-to-fifteen-minute studies that pay per completion.
 You qualify based on your demographic profile, so completing your profile thoroughly is the single biggest thing you can do to qualify more often.

 - Stack the bonuses.
-AirPerks layers Missions (hit a survey-count target for a bonus payout, e.g. do 10 surveys, get an extra $2), Streaks (a random reward at every 7 completes), Bonus Day, Fragments, and Cashback on Payouts on top of the same surveys other apps show.
+Weekly Missions, Streaks, Cashback on Payouts, and Bonus Fragments layer on top of the same surveys other apps show.
 The same five-minute study pays a little more here.

 - Cash out at $5.
 Standard threshold is $5; loyal users at higher Levels drop to $3.
 Pick from hundreds of brand gift cards (Amazon, Starbucks, Target, IKEA, Costa, and more), PayPal, Visa, bank transfer, or — in the US — Air+ mobile plan credit.